Opla/docs/en2.md

 </div>
     3. Button :

 Creates a button that will be clickable by the user and which will allow to standardize the inputs.
-One can create a Aes, No, or any desired input button.
+One can create a Yes, No, or any desired input button.